tkhq/docs/docs/policy-management/Policy-overview.md

   <img src="/img/diagrams/policy_overview.png" alt="policy_overview" width="500px" />
 </p>

-- Root users bypass any policies
-- Otherwise, all actions on Turnkey are implicitly denied by default.
-They have to be explicitly allowed by a policy.
+Almost all actions on Turnkey are implicitly denied by default.
+There are a few exceptions, however:
-- In cases of conflicts, `EFFECT_DENY` always wins
+- Root users bypass any policies.
+- All users have implicit GET (read) permissions in their own Organization and any associated Sub-Organizations.
+- All users have implicit permission to change their own credentials.
+- All users have implicit permission to approve an activity if they were included in consensus (i.e., a user specified as part of the consensus required to approve a SIGN_TRANSACTION activity does not need separate, explicit permission to sign transactions).